-Many prudent, forward-thinking individuals and families assume they have adequately provided for their financial security by purchasing homeowner insurance and life insurance.
+Many prudent, forward-thinking individuals and families assume they have adequately provided for their financial security by purchasing homeowner's insurance and life insurance.
 Unfortunately, many policyholders eventually discover coverage gaps that render their plan for financial security in the wake of an unanticipated emergency no more reliable than an inflatable life raft slowly leaking air.
 Many claims disputes begin with misunderstandings regarding the exclusions, coverage limits, and conditions that policyholders do not realize exist until disaster strikes.
 Some common holes in insurance life rafts that often go unnoticed until it is too late are highlighted below.

 Homeowner Insurance Coverage Gaps

 Homeowner’s insurance policies are long, complex documents full of nuanced terminology that can be confusing and difficult to understand.
-Although it is vitally important than homeowners know what their policy covers, few people understand the many exceptions and limits on their protection.
+Although it is vitally important that homeowners know what their policy covers, few people understand the many exceptions and limits on their protection.
 Policyholders often assume their homeowner policy offers protection in the form of the full amount required to replace their home.
 However, many policies place caps on the replacement cost of a residence, which are based on the face amount stated on the policy.
-Policyholders should periodically consult with a contractor regarding the current replacement value of their home to ensure they have sufficient coverage.
+Policyholders should periodically consult with a contractor regarding the current replacement value of their home to ensure that they have sufficient coverage.

 Life Insurance Coverage

 The basic goal of life insurance is to ensure that you have sufficient coverage to facilitate your family maintaining its standard of living if you pass away.
 However, changing circumstances can create significant coverage gaps.
 If an insured’s life insurance coverage was provided by his or her employer, for example, a job change could impact the coverage.
 The provisions or amount of coverage might morph based on a new employment situation.
 The prior employer might have provided permanent life insurance while the policyholder might have only term coverage after the job change.
 Term insurance expires after a pre-determined date.
-Further, income, savings, and expense changes might merit updating your life insurance coverage.
+Further, changes to income, savings, and expenses might merit updating your life insurance coverage.
 Life insurance coverage should be periodically reviewed to ensure that you have the best protection to satisfy your unique concerns and financial objectives.

 While these strategies will not prevent all claims disputes, many potential problems can be avoided by understanding the limitations, conditions, and exclusions in your policies and anticipating potential problems.